 - While shipping domestically is a far more straightforward process, it also limits the potential market of your product and perhaps your increased profit.

 LTL or TL shipping?

-LTL is the shorthand used for “less than a truckload” shipping.
+LTL is the shorthand used for “less-than truckload” shipping.
 As an LTL shipper you should be aware of the following:

-- “Less than a truckload” does not take up the entire truck that will be hauling your shipment.
+- “Less-than truckload” does not take up the entire truck that will be hauling your shipment.

-- To be considered for a LTL shipment, your product should weigh between 100 and 10,000 pounds.
+- To be considered for an LTL shipment, your product should weigh between 100 and 10,000 pounds.

-- The remaining portion of the truck will be made up of other shipper’s product.
+- The remaining portion of the truck will be made up of other shipper’s products.